witnet/witnet-rust/docs/architecture/managers/storage-manager.md

 connection is not possible for any reason, the storage in the state will be `None`.
 Otherwise, the state will contain the handle to the database for future use.

-Once the storage manager actor is started, the `main` process registers the actor in the system
+Once the storage manager actor is started, the `main` process registers the actor into the system
 registry:

 ```rust